Jacob Gedleyihlekisa Zuma

 Release, resumption of political activities and exile

-On Zuma’s release in December 1973, he was taken to Pietermaritzburg police cells where he was detained for another two weeks before being taken to Nkandla where he was eventually released.
-After his release, Zuma resumed his political activities.
-He was instrumental in the re-establishment of ANC underground structures in Natal between 1974 and 1975.
-Phyllis Naidoo, an attorney in Durban, found work for Zuma at a pet shop.
+Phyllis Naidoo, an attorney in Durban later banned and an exile herself, found work for Zuma at a pet shop in Durban.
+Following his release, he played a pivotal role in re-establishing underground structures in Natal.
 Zuma played a role in organising workers, which resulted in strikes that broke out around 1974.
 He became part of an initiative, led by Harry Gwala, to recruit and send young people out of the country for military training.
 His primary responsibility was to ensure a safe passage for recruits into Mozambique and their re-entry into South Africa, with weapons and further instructions from the leadership on MK in exile.
-Around this period Zuma married his first wife Sizakele Khumalo.

 Return to South Africa